 Missing in action: How Eritrean football was deflated at home and abroad

-A series of defections abroad to escape Eritrea’s mandatory military conscription, has impacted the football sector.
+A series of desertions by Eritrean players to escape mandatory military conscription has impacted the football sector.

 On November 15, African qualifiers for the 2026 FIFA World Cup began to determine which nine countries go on to the global showpiece.
 Every national team on the continent has since seen action, except East African minnows Eritrea, who withdrew from the qualifiers ahead of their first tie against Morocco.